pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 Node.js at the back-end.
 This saves a lot of time learning how to use Node.js because most people will already have experience with JavaScript.
 [NodeJSWebApp]_

-Node.js includes other benefits like Fullstack JS, which offers a high performance, support from a large and active community, caching, freedom to develop apps, commonly used tools, handles requests simultaneously, and is highly extensible.
+Node.js includes other benefits like Full stack JS, which offers a high performance, support from a large and active community, caching, freedom to develop apps, commonly used tools, handles requests simultaneously, and is highly extensible.